MCGPPeters/blog/A pattern for processing a collection of desperate generic objects in a strongly typed fashion.md

 So now we have a way to add a set of disperate strongly type messages into a single collection / list.

-On the other side of the equation, there should be component handling the messages, like `Get` and `Set`.
+On the other side of the equation, there should be a component handling the messages, like `Get` and `Set`.
 In Histrio, a `Behavior` is responsible to handle certain types of messages.
-A `CellBehavior` is such a `Behavior` that can hold on to a value for me and send it to another component on request (the `Get` and `Set` messages) :
+A `CellBehavior` is such a `Behavior`.
+This `Behavior` can hold on to a value for me (using a `Set` message) and send it to another component on request (using a `Get` message) :

     public class CellBehavior<T> : Behavior, IHandle<Get>, IHandle<Set<T>>
      {